-Stephen Hawking’s doodle-filled blackboard goes on display, a window into the theoretical physicist’s mind
+Stephen Hawking’s doodle-filled blackboard, a window into the theoretical physicist’s mind, goes on display

 The “Stephen Hawking at Work” free exhibition opened at the Science Museum in Britain’s capital Thursday, displaying notable items from his office, where much of his research took place.

-Hawking, who lived with a debilitating motor neuron disease for decades, helped bring advanced science into popular culture and met with world leaders, becoming a household name internationally before he died in 2018 at age 76.
+Hawking, who lived with a degenerative motor neuron disease for decades, helped bring advanced science into popular culture and met with world leaders, becoming a household name internationally before he died in 2018 at age 76.

 Hawking’s daughter, Lucy, said it was “wonderful to see my father’s working environment recreated.”